zhenyuWang/frontend-study-book/English/React/Synchronizing-with-Effects.md

 **Note**\
 Here and later in this text, capitalized “Effect” refers to the React-specific definition above, i.e. a side effect caused by rendering.
 To refer to the broader programming concept, we’ll say “side effect”.\
 broader [/ˈbrɔːdər/] 更广泛的，宽广的

+## You might not need an Effect
+Don’t rush to add Effects to your components.
+Keep in mind that Effects are typically used to “step out” of your React code and synchronize with some external system.
+This includes browser APIs, third-party widgets, network, and so on.
+If your Effect only adjusts some state based on other state, you might not need an Effect.\
+rush [/rʌʃ/] 匆忙，急于\
+typically [/ˈtɪpɪkli/] 通常，典型地